Evarios/beer-catalog/README.md

-Assignment for Visual Programming course, at Poznań University of Technology
+# Assignment for Visual Programming course, at Poznań University of Technology
+Beer catalog written in C#